Example 1: Verifying the Time-Domain Structure

 As you can see, the Verilog testbench shows that the access address starts from the index 10 instead of 9 in the previous case, after we add artificial 1 sample delay in the channel.

-to test_vector_for_btle_verilog.py means that: example index 2; 20dB SNR; 0 PPM; 8 oversample delay (8 oversample = 1 sample)
+The argument 2 20 0 8 to test_vector_for_btle_verilog.py means that: example index 2; 20dB SNR; 0 PPM; 8 oversample delay (8 oversample = 1 sample)

 Before going to the OpenLan2 in the next section, here we firstly try to map the design into a Xilinx FPGA by Xilinx Vivado 2021.1.
 Not any paid license is needed because we choose a FPGA model with volume smaller than a certain size.
 The model is xc7z020 which has been widely used in many FPGA dev boards, such as ZedBoard, PYNQ, etc.